 - Being a source of Folic acid, Cantaloupes can also help in boosting DNA synthesis and RBC count.

-Vitamin C, Vitamin A, Zeaxanthin, Selenium, Choline, Lutein, β-Carotene are the antioxidants present in dogs Cantaloupe, which are responsible for;
+Vitamin C, vitamin A, Zeaxanthin, Selenium, Choline, Lutein, and β-Carotene are the antioxidants present in dogs Cantaloupe, which are responsible for;

 - Bettering Brain Health